2019201072SAIROHITHARETI/SoftwareEngineering/README.md

 Username and password to be used for login.
 After clicking “Register” , if successful, one is redirected to the Login page.

+## Chatting :
+The list of all online users are displayed on the left side .
+To send a message to one or more of them, just select your intended recipients and type in the message.
+Then press enter key or send button and the message is sent!
+The sent and incoming messages are all shown on the chat screen.
+To broadcast a message, just don’t select any users and type in your message !